rss-sre-1/Rss-Quick-Start/AutomatedDeployment.md

 #### Reject_Cannary
-* trigger: an HTTP POST request send by the Jenkins Pipeline ** spin-down the canary-deployment to dormancy
+* trigger: an HTTP POST request send by the Jenkins Pipeline
+* spin-down the canary-deployment to dormancy

 ### general notes
 Github workflows are YAML files and and have the following general structure
-* name-the name that the Action will be displayed under
+* name tag defines the name that the Action will be displayed under
-* env-the variables used by the workflow
+* env tag contians a list of the variables used by the workflow

-## Jenkins Action
+## The Jenkins Pipeline
+This pipeline is defined by a flat file 'Jenkinsfile' that can be found in the root directory.
+The pipeline outline is as described below

 ## Github Repository Secrets

-## potential pitfalls/further development ideas
-* only workflows extant in the default branch of a repository will appear in the 'Aactions' tab of that repository
-* each individual 'run' tag within a workflow defined a new instance of a shell to run in.
-Actions taken in one do not persist beyond the length of that tun-tag